Starting a business

 Register Your Business (State Licensing)

 Register your business in the State of Florida.
 Once you have determined the type of business you wish to open, contact the Florida Department of Business and Professional Regulations to determine if you need a state license or certification of competency.
 There are more than 50 regulated professions requiring state licensing.

 Contact the Florida Department of Business and Professional Regulations at (850) 486-1395.

 Business Tax Receipt

 To operate a business in the City of Longwood, you are required to apply for and obtain a local business tax receipt (click here for PDF application form).
 Whether your business operates in a commercial location or is home-based, a business tax receipt is required pursuant to both State and local laws.
 Staff is available to assist you with your local business tax receipt inquiries including, but not limited to, business classification, estimated license fees, how to apply for a local business tax receipt license, and other State or County licensing/certification requirements you may need prior to obtaining your license.
 To learn more about Business Tax Receipts, contact Kevin Cyman at 407-260-2337 or visit Longwood City Codes, Chapter 82, Article II.

 Any complaints concerning business practices, however, should be addressed, if they are licensed by the state, to the board that regulates them.
 For all other businesses please contact the Better Business Bureau at 407-621-3300.

 Home Occupation Regulations & Handyman Notice

 If your business is located within your home, please read and submit a signed copy of the Home Occupation Regulations (PDF).
 If you are a handyman, please read and submit the Handyman Notice (PDF) with your application.
-Download the application for the local business tax receipt (PDF) (both home and commercial).
+Download the application for the local business tax receipt (click here for PDF) (both home and commercial).

 Click here to view the Planning Division's webpage and download a paint permit application.
 A permit is required to paint the exterior of your business.